Orkes logo image

 To address this, we’ll implement a solution using asynchronous orchestration.
 Instead of waiting for the long-running task to complete, the workflow triggers it asynchronously, stores its progress in an external database, and uses polling to track its status until completion.

-In this blog, we’ll walk through a scalable solution using Orkes Conductor—a Unified Application Platform—along with AWS Lambda, Amazon API Gateway, and Amazon DynamoDB.
+In this blog, we’ll walk through a scalable solution using Orkes Conductor—an orchestration platform—along with AWS Lambda, Amazon API Gateway, and Amazon DynamoDB.

 Why are long-running APIs difficult?